bcbritt/targbetween/README.md

 If you use this package, please cite the original manuscript:

-Britt, B. C., Hayes, J. L., Musaev, A., Sheinidashtegol, P., Parrott, S., & Albright, D. (in press).
-Using targeted betweenness centrality to identify bridges to neglected users in the Twitter conversation on veteran suicide.
-Manuscript accepted for publication at _Social Network Analysis and Mining_.
+Britt, B. C., Hayes, J. L., Musaev, A., Sheinidashtegol, P., Parrott, S., & Albright, D. L. (2021).
+Using targeted betweenness centrality to identify bridges to neglected users in the Twitter conversation on veteran suicide. _Social Network Analysis and Mining, 11_, article 40.
+Retrieved from https://doi.org/10.1007/s13278-021-00747-x